List of highest-income ZIP Code Tabulation Areas in the United States

 The following is a list of the highest-income ZCTAs in the United States.
 ZCTAs or ZIP Code Tabulation Areas are the census equivalent of ZIP codes used for statistical purposes.
 The reason why regular ZIP codes are not used is because they are defined by routes rather than geographic boundaries.
 Thus, they have the tendency to overlap and otherwise create difficulties.
 ZIP Code Tabulations are not exact; they are only near approximations.

-ZCTAs with Median Household Income in Excess of $200,000
+ZCTAs with Median Household Income of $250,000 or More

-The following data has been updated per the 2023 Census Data.
-ZCTAs with populations under 750 were excluded from the list.
+The following data has been updated per the 2024 Census Data.
+ZCTAs with populations under 1,000 were excluded from the list.
+In Census table B19013, entries shown as $250,000+ are upper-coded and should be treated as tied rather than individually ranked.